Focus groups are a valuable tool for marketers to gain insight into the opinions of their target audience.

 make more informed decisions about pursuing these opportunities.

-Understanding customer responses to marketing campaigns are an integral part of any marketing strategy, as it allows marketers to identify what is
+Understanding customer responses to marketing campaigns is an integral part of any marketing strategy, as it allows marketers to identify what is and is not working.
+Could you make the necessary adjustments?

 They enable marketers to gather insights and feedback from a small group of targeted participants in a more interactive and engaging setting.